Phishing vulnerability assessments and phishing susceptibility rates rarely tell the full story. How can companies calculate their true phishing risk?

-Have you ever wondered whether your reduced phishing susceptibility rate is really telling the full story?
+Have you ever wondered whether your reduced phishing susceptibility rate really shows your true phishing vulnerability?

 Or wondered why it may be low one week but spike the next?

-Read on to hear our thoughts on why, if not applied correctly, susceptibility rates are a lazy metric and why many Awareness and Education teams (and Boards) find themselves questioning whether they really add the value they had hoped…..
+Read on to hear our thoughts on why, if not applied correctly, susceptibility rates are a lazy metric of phishing vulnerability and why many Awareness and Education teams (and Boards) find themselves questioning whether they really add the value they had hoped…..

-Phishing susceptibility often (understandably) attracts much attention however, it can be a misleading comfort metric on its own.
+Phishing vulnerability often (understandably) attracts much attention however, it can be a misleading comfort metric on its own.

-The human cyber risk an organisation carries in relation to awareness, behaviour and culture (ABC) is much more than whether a member of the workforce did or didn’t click on a simulated phishing link.
+The human cyber risk you carry, in relation to awareness, behaviour and culture (ABC), is much more than whether a member of the workforce did or didn’t click on a simulated phishing link.
 More importantly, an organisation may have a phishing susceptibility rate of 4% one quarter, and then 27% the next, simply because the phishing simulations have been constructed differently (subject, context, timing, style, tone etc.).

 What’s really important to measure?